 Born in 1957 in Tucson, Arizona, Pettibon graduated with a degree in economics from the University of California, Los Angeles in 1977.
 He joined David Zwirner in 1995.
 In 2016, the gallery held two exhibitions in New York and London dedicated to the collaborative works by Pettibon and Marcel Dzama.
 On view February 25 through April 15, 2017, TH 'EXPLOSIYV SHOYRT T marked the artist's tenth solo exhibition at David Zwirner, New York.

-Currently on view at the Bonnefantenmuseum Maastricht, The Netherlands, is A Pen of All Work, a major solo exhibition of Pettibon’s work featuring over seven hundred drawings from the 1960s to the present.
-The largest presentation of his work to date, the exhibition was organized by, and first presented at, the New Museum, marking the artist’s first museum survey in New York.
-The Garage Museum of Contemporary Art, Moscow is also presenting a portion of the show (through August 13, 2017).
+In 2017, A Pen of All Work, a major solo exhibition of Pettibon’s work featuring over seven hundred drawings from the 1960s to the present was on view at the New Museum, marking the artist’s first museum survey in New York.
+The largest presentation of his work to date, the exhibition traveled to the Bonnefantenmuseum Maastricht, The Netherlands and a portion of the show was presented at the Garage Museum of Contemporary Art, Moscow.

-Recently on view at the Museum der Moderne Salzburg was Homo Americanus, a major museum survey of Pettibon’s work, encompassing over six hundred works from every part of the artist’s career, the majority of which have never been shown before.
-The show was first presented at Deichtorhallen Hamburg - Sammlung Falckenberg in Hamburg in 2016.
+In 2016, the Deichtorhallen Hamburg - Sammlung Falckenberg in Hamburg presented Homo Americanus, a major museum survey of Pettibon’s work, encompassing over six hundred works from every part of the artist’s career, the majority of which have never been shown before.
+The show traveled to the Museum der Moderne Salzburg.
 Accompanying the exhibition is a large-scale, comprehensive publication by David Zwirner Books, created in close collaboration with Pettibon.

 Pettibon’s work has been exhibited widely throughout the United States and abroad.
 In 2013, he reworked a drawing from 2010 that was featured as the tenth installation of the High Line Billboard, located at 18th Street and 10th Avenue in New York.
 Prominent venues which have held recent solo exhibitions of the artist’s work include the Kumu Kunstimuuseum, Tallinn, Estonia (2015); Kunstmuseum Luzern, Lucerne, Switzerland (2012); Kestnergesellschaft, Hanover (2007); Kunsthalle Wien, Vienna; Centro de Arte Contemporáneo de Málaga, Spain (both 2006); Museum of Contemporary Art San Diego, La Jolla, California; and the Whitney Museum of American Art, New York (both 2005).
 In 1998, he had his first American museum presentation, organized by The Renaissance Society at the University of Chicago in collaboration with the Philadelphia Museum of Art, which traveled to The Drawing Center, New York and the Museum of Contemporary Art, Los Angeles.